BRosenblatt/OSFDocs/docs/projects/overview.rst

 ---------------
 **Purpose:** The Components widget allows users to view and create new components.

+**Purpose:** The Components widget allows users to view and create new components.

 The Components widget is located below the Citation widget.
-In the panel's heading, two buttons are visible: "Add Component" and "Add Links."
+In the panel's heading, two buttons are visible: "Add Component" and "Link Projects."

 When a project has no links or components within it, non-contributors do not see the Components widget.
 In that same scenario, users with read only permissions see the Components widget with no buttons.
 The body of the panel reads::